-This is the recommended way to split text.
+This tutorial explains how to use the RecursiveCharacterTextSplitter, the recommended way to split text in LangChain.

 # Open the appendix-keywords.txt file to create a file object named f.